grim7reaper/AdventOfCode/2016/Day 01 - No Time for a Taxicab/README.md

 ## --- Part One ---

-Santa's sleigh uses a very high-precision clock to guide its movements, and the clock's oscillator is regulated by stars.
-Unfortunately, the stars have been stolen… by the Easter Bunny.
-To save Christmas, Santa needs you to retrieve all _fifty stars_ by December 25th.

-Collect stars by solving puzzles.
-Two puzzles will be made available on each day in the advent calendar; the second puzzle is unlocked when you complete the first.
-Each puzzle grants _one star_.
-Good luck!

 You're airdropped near **Easter Bunny Headquarters** in a city somewhere.
 "Near", unfortunately, is as close as you can get - the instructions on the Easter Bunny Recruiting Document the Elves intercepted start here, and nobody